Shogi notation: SFEN

-In this example, the first field is lnsgk2nl/1r4gs1/p1pppp1pp/1p4p2/7P1/2P6/PP1PPPP1P/1SG4R1/LN2KGSNL, the second is b, and the last is Bb.
+In this example, the first field is lnsgk2nl/1r4gs1/p1pppp1pp/1p4p2/7P1/2P6/PP1PPPP1P/1SG4R1/LN2KGSNL, the second is b, and the third is Bb.
+The fourth field is omitted, which is allowed.

 For the first field, each piece is represented with a single letter.
 Gote's pieces are lowercase letters while Sente's pieces are uppercase letters.
 The set of letters used are the same as the ones used in western notation (p, +p, l, +l, n, +n, s, +s, g, b, +b, r, +r, k).
 Each rank is separated by a forward slash (/).
 The listing of ranks is from top (rank 1) to bottom (rank 9), and the order to pieces is from file 9 to file 1 (in other words, from left to right as viewed on typical shogi diagram with gote as the top player and sente as the bottom player).
 Empty squares are indicated with numeral corresponding to the number of adjacent empty squares on the same rank.
 In the example, rank 1 is lnsgk2nl which indicates sequence of lance, knight, silver, gold, king followed by two empty squares to the right of the king and a sequence of knight and lance.

 The second field can be either b for Black's turn to play or w for White's turn to play.
 In the example, b indicates that Black has the next move.

 The third field contains all of the pieces in hand held by each player.
 Black's pieces in hand use capital letters while White's pieces in hand use lowercase.
 In the example, the Bb indicates that Black has one bishop in hand (B), and White also has one bishop in hand (b).
 In SFEN holdings, if there are more than one piece of a type in hand, it is preceded by the piece count, e.g. 3P for three pawns in hand.

+The fourth field is an integer representing the current move of the game.
+Moves are counted under shogi convention, meaning the move count is incremented with a single player's action.
+This field is specified as optional, but a program may require it for reading SFENs; for that reason, most programs will include the move count field when exporting positions.

 Below is another example showing the board position for Yoshiharu Habu's famous 52 silver drop in an NHK game (Bishop Exchange Climbing Silver opening) with Hifumi Katoh.